Abraham Morgentaler, MD, is a leading international figure in the fields of testosterone therapy, prostate cancer, and male sexuality.

 Dr. Morgentaler is credited with shattering the decades-old belief that testosterone therapy is risky for prostate cancer, and pioneering the modern use of testosterone in men.
 More recently, Dr. Morgentaler has been a leading scientific figure in the global discussion regarding cardiovascular risks of testosterone therapy.
 Dr. Morgentaler has published over 130 scientific articles, including leading medical journals such as The New England Journal of Medicine, The Lancet, The Journal of the American Medical Association, and Cancer.

-He has co-chaired the popular Endocrine Forum at the annual meeting of the American Urological Association for the last 12 years.
-Dr. Morgentaler has been an invited speaker in over 20 countries on five continents.
+Dr. Morgentaler has been an invited speaker in over 30 countries on five continents.
 He is the author of the best-selling books, The Truth About Men and Sex, Testosterone For Life, and The Viagra Myth.

 Dr. Morgentaler has been featured on many national television shows and major popular publications, including The NBC Nightly News, The CBS Early Morning Show, CNN with Anderson Cooper, Time Magazine, The New Yorker, Newsweek, The New York Times, and The Wall street Journal.